 Latest news stories and opinions about the Dental, GP and Care Industries.
 For your ease of use, we have established categories under which you can source the relevant articles and news items.

 Dying Matters Awareness Week

 Death inevitably invokes feelings and memories, often emotional with a sense of loss for those left.
-This year we have also seen many tragic Covid-19 deaths in very restricted circumstances.
+In the last few years we have also seen many tragic COVID-19 deaths in very restricted circumstances.

 So – How does this happen?

 We have the opportunity to listen – but we need the forum to open up conversation.
 Dying Matters has produced a resource pack to help you start conversations.

 Dying Matters say there are often areas that people leave too late to discuss and have put together a helpful checklist.

 People have the right to be heard…and yes, sometimes there may be tears, especially when many have experienced deaths restricted by COVID-19.
 We aren’t making people feel better when we close the conversation, we are choosing for others what can be aired.

 The right experience and the right forum